jemmy512/book-notes/Cpp/cpp-core-guidelines.md

 ## Default Operation Ruls

 * C.20: If you can avoid defining any default operations, do
+    * The rule of zero

 * C.21: If you define or =delete any copy, move, or destructor function, define or =delete them all
+    * The rule of five

 * C.22: Make default operations consistent